IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 additional actions, such as discarding of encoded media frames or frame skipping to ensure that the data unit queues are drained quickly.
 Frame skipping results in the frame rate being temporarily reduced.
-Which method to use is a design choice and is outside the scope of this algorithm description.
+Which method to use is a design choice and is outside the scope of this algorithm description as the actual strategy depends on the applicatuion.
+ For instanvce for a video conferencing application it can be better to avoid discarding media frames even though they are late, whereas a remote controlled application benefits from low end to end delay, in which case it is better to discard late frames and generate a new keyframe to maintain correct media coder state.

 # Detailed Description of SCReAMv2 Sender Algorithm {#scream-detailed-description}